kiwidamien/StackedTurtles/content/scraping/webscraping-xhr-network.md

 On many websites, the Javascript executed by the browser makes requests from another server to get the information and process into HTML.
 In this installment, we investigate how to discover these network calls using Chrome's Network Panel in the Developer Tools.

-We will look at two examples:
+We will look at three examples:

 * Getting customer reviews of lipsticks from Sephora
+* A mock site
 * Getting a list of job openings at Apple

 ## Sephora lipstick reviews